The EL51xx series covers incremental encoder interfaces:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5101-0010"

-This is an oversampling slave, use the EL5101-0011 configuration script with an optional NELM which defines the levels of oversampling: Example: Add an EL5101-0011, with 100 levels of oversampling:
+This is an oversampling slave.
+Use the EL5101-0011 configuration script with an optional NELM which defines the level of oversampling:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5101-0011, NELM=100"

-In the above example, for each ethercat frame, an array of 100 elements will be transferred.
-If the ethercat rate is 1kHz, then the incremental data will be sampled at 100kHz (which also is the maximum rate for this terminal).
+In the above example, for each EtherCAT frame, an array of 100 elements will be transferred.
+If the EtherCAT rate is 1kHz, then the incremental data will be sampled at 100kHz (which is also the maximum rate for this terminal).

-NELM cannot be freely defined, depending on the ethercat rate different NELM values will be accepted.
+NELM cannot be freely defined; depending on the EtherCAT rate, different NELM values will be accepted.
 Consult the EL5101-0011 manual for more information.
-Normally, NELM needs to be an integer value, like 10,20,50, 100.

 This is the PSI standard incremental encoder interface.
 The terminal can be used as one channel if index pulse needs to be connected or two channel if only A and B pulse trains are needed.